 Actually, it started out as a peace symbol.

 The inside lines were cut out…. leaving the circle.

 I also saw several other options for wood circles in the wood department of Hobby Lobby.

-You could also purchase foam core and cut out a circle.
+You could also purchase a foam core and cut out a circle.